What are Illiquid Fees?

 Investments in low-priced securities are speculative and involve considerable risk.
 Low-priced securities often exhibit high price volatility and erratic market movements.
 Often, when investors buy or sell these securities, they affect the quoted price significantly.
 In some cases, the liquidation of a position in a low-priced security may not be possible within a reasonable period of time and is subject to additional fees.

-It may be difficult to properly value an investment in a low-priced security.
+It may be difficult to properly value illiquid securities.
 Reliable information regarding issuers of low-priced securities, their prospects, or the risks associated with investing in such securities may not be available.
 Certain issuers of low-priced securities have no obligation to provide information to investors.
 Some issuers register securities with the Securities and Exchange Commission (SEC) and may provide regular reports to investors.
 Others however may not be required to maintain such registration or provide such reports.
 Securities may continue to be traded if issuers are delinquent in their reporting obligation to the SEC or other federal or state regulatory agencies.

 Penny stocks have not been approved or disapproved by the Securities and Exchange Commission (SEC).
 The SEC has not passed upon the fairness, the merits, the accuracy or adequacy of the information contained in any prospectus or any other information provided by an issuer or a broker or a dealer of penny stocks.